 Victim Impact Statements are a powerful tool used in the sentencing phase of a violent criminal case by the Prosecuting Team.
 Your statement will be a part of the court record.
-This is your statement to let the judge (the court) know how this crime has and continues to affects and your family and you.
+This is your statement to let the judge (the court) know how this crime has and continues to affect you and your family.

 Your Victim Impact Statement may be difficult and emotional to prepare and write.
 This is your time to let the court know exactly how this crime affects your family, friends and yourself.
 This is your time to let the court know about the life of your loved one.